Mingmong123/Studio-DataScience/README.md

 - Model trained from this dataset:
   - https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia
   - https://www.kaggle.com/datasets/artyomkolas/3-kinds-of-pneumonia
+ - Further training and adjustment of the model (i.e. with hyperparameter tuning, model adjustment, etc.) may strongly be required.
 - **NOTE** put disclaimer in site:
   - EN: This app is a proof-of-concept and known to produce inaccurate results.
 Intended for educational and testing use only.
 Do not use this app in a real-world medical environment.
 Use at your own risk.